nrolland/jump/doc/http-client.md

 * [http-conduit](https://www.stackage.org/package/http-conduit) allows for streaming request and responses using conduit

 In this tutorial, we'll be using these packages together as one library for making HTTP client requests.
+We'll start by focusing on the high-level `Network.HTTP.Simple` API, and then expose some of the details of the lower-level APIs.

 ## Concepts

-All HTTP requests are made via a `Manager`.
-A `Manager` handles the details of creating connections to servers.
-It handles things like reusing connections (to avoid high TCP overhead when making multiple requests to the same host).
-It also allows you to configure various settings, most important how to make secure connections (HTTPS).
-For our purposes, you should use `tlsManagerSettings` to ensure you have full HTTP and HTTPS support (as all examples below do).
+This library makes good use of the `OverloadedStrings` language extension for converting string literals into `Request`s, `ByteString`s, and case-insensitive `ByteString`s (for header names).
+It's strongly recommended to use this library with this language extension enabled.

 ## Caveats

 There are a few important caveats to mention about this library:

 * By default, any non-2XX status code response results in a runtime exception.
-  See the examples of `checkStatus` below for more information
+  See the examples of `setRequestIgnoreStatus` below for more information
 * By default, http-client will respect the `http_proxy` and `https_proxy` environment variables.
 See the proxy examples below for information on how to bypass this.